-*** PLEASE NOTE, NO EQUIPMENT IS LEFT IN THE POST UNATTENDED ***
+*** PLEASE NOTE, NO EQUIPMENT HAS BEEN LEFT IN THE POST ***

 Quick trip to the Post today, everything found in good order although the field is quite muddy.
 Not much to do before April 23rd other than charge the lighting batteries.
 Saw our landlords as we usually do, busy farming as always!

 As the year comes to a close and we start to look at possible dates for 2017 Open Days, we also look back at what 2016 has brought.
 The weather hasn’t been particularly kind this year but we can’t arrange that and unfortunately our new Gazebo was destroyed by the wind.

 This year has seen the introduction of talks on the ROC, its history and heritage given to various groups, there are already four talks booked for 2017.

 I must mention two highlights of the year, firstly the amazing commemoration of the Stand Down of ROC Posts weekend with several Posts open over the weekend and in contact over the Teletalk system, we were joined by several ex Observers from their homes and also the restored 28Grp Sector Control in Dundee.